DYXO/PortProcess_killer/README.md

 # PortProcess_killer
-This is a Program written in Python whith PySimpleGUI, os and psutil it takes the user input which in this case should be the port number and locks if there is a process running on it.
+This is a Program written in Python with PySimpleGUI, os and psutil it takes the user input which in this case should be the port number and locks if there is a process running on it.
-After pressing the kill button it runs a cmd comand in a invisible window and kills the process.
+After pressing the kill button it runs a cmd command in an invisible window and kills the process.